thillRobot/seam_detection/README.md

 ##### Ok, well if that works I dont see why we cant do 2 parts...

 ###### I am migrating the code to 'TF2'.
 I hope this is a good idea.
 It has already fixed the 'static publisher issue'

+###### The migration has been stopped short.
+Apparently I still need tf::transform , seems wrong though